zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-templates.md

 Although YAML has a syntax for inserting into a dictionary, we need to invent something because we are post-processing the file.

-In the example below, the `@@insert` property indicates the value that follows is expected to be a mapping, and should be inserted into the outer mapping.
+In the example below, the `^^insert` property indicates the value that follows is expected to be a mapping, and should be inserted into the outer mapping.

 Template: